telenius/CCseqBasic3/README/README.txt

 4) Fill in your server address to the conf/serverAddressAndPublicDiskSetup.sh file nano CCseqBasic3/conf/serverAddressAndPublicDiskSetup.sh       # Instructions as comment lines in the file

-5) Add the main script NGseqBasic.sh to your path or BASH profile (optional), f.ex : export PATH:${PATH}:/where/you/unpacked/it/CCseqBasic3/CCseqBasic3.sh
+5) Add the main script CCseqBasic3.sh to your path or BASH profile (optional), f.ex : export PATH:${PATH}:/where/you/unpacked/it/CCseqBasic3/CCseqBasic3.sh

 6) Start using the pipe ! (no installation needed)